-The Parent Company's accounting and valuation policies are consistent with the Group's equivalent policies with the exception of items stated below.
+The Parent Company's accounting and valuation policies are consistent

 Format

 The income statement and balance sheet comply with the Swedish Annual Accounts Act in the Parent Company.
 The statement of income and other comprehensive income, the statement of changes in equity and cash flow statement are based on IAS 1 Presentation of Financial Statements and IAS 7 Statement of Cash Flows.
 The differences in the Group's statements applying to the Parent Company's income statement and balance sheet primarily relate to the presentation of equity.